The Vat of Acid Episode: Critical response

 Jesse Schedeen of IGN awarded the episode with 9 stars out of 10 saying that the episode "is a demented romp that showcases Rick Sanchez at his darkest and most hilarious."
 Steve Greene of IndieWire gave it a "B+" rating, who felt that "even as it's stuck between an unexpected event episode and a decent spite-driven adventure, there are still enough existential ideas here to chew on."
 Tom Reimann of Collider gave it a "B" rating, who felt that "series co-creator Dan Harmon has run into some controversy on social media, and this ending, coupled with Rick's scorched-earth, take-no-responsibility response to Morty's criticism, casts the episode in a particularly cynical light that makes it difficult to fully enjoy.
 We're three episodes into 'The Other Five', and so far each one has been (at least in part) a rant about how hard it is to write Rick and Morty.
 I hope the next two episodes manage to fully embrace the smart sci-fi deconstruction that made the show so unique in the first place."
-The episode won the Primetime Emmy Award for Outstanding Animated Program, the series' second win after "Pickle Rick".
+The episode won the Primetime Emmy Award for Outstanding Animated Program, the series' second win after "Pickle Rick" and second nomination followed by “Mort Dinner Rick Andre” and “Night Family”.